Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 of town and the river’s edge.

 Being a guitar and banjo player, I insisted we visit the Gibson factory, a block or so from Beale Street.
+It

-us in the Cleveland area, the Gibson factory has recently been named a satellite of Cleveland’s Rock and
+in the Cleveland area, the Gibson factory has recently been named a satellite of Cleveland’s Rock and

 Roll Museum.